Frederika Menezes

 Frederika Menezes (born 1979 or 1980) is an Indian author, poet, and artist best known for her book Unforgotten, a love story for young adults published in 2014.
 Her poem "The Different Normals" has yet to be included in the English textbook of the Goa Board of Secondary and Higher Secondary Education (GBSHSE).

 Early life and education

 Frederika Menezes was born in either 1979 or 1980, to physicians, Jose Menezes and Angela Fonseca e Menezes and grew up in Altinho, Panjim.
 She was diagnosed with cerebral palsy when she was one year old.
-She has been a supporter for the cause of the differently-abled.
+She is a supporter of disability rights.
 Menezes completed her schooling at People's High School, Panjim in 1996.

 Career

 Menezes began writing poetry when she was encouraged by her teacher to do a class project, and it was at that point that she discovered her passion for writing poems.

 Menezes's other literary works include The Portrait (a collection of poems, published in 1998), The Pepperns and Wars of the Mind (a fantasy novel, published in 2003) and Stories in Rhyme (which was a book of verse for children, released in 2014).
 She is also a budding artist.
 She does her paintings digitally (on a tablet, smartphone or PC), using only one finger.
 Some of her paintings include The Grieving Madonna, Tourada, Mother Sea and First Kiss.